joanbm/pacman-debloating-list/README.md

 No requirements or dependencies outside of a basic Arch Linux install.

+# One time usage

+If you want to use it one time, just copy and paste the contents of the file `pacman-debloating-list` to your terminal.

 # Installation

-Run in a terminal window:
+To install it permanently, run in a terminal window:
 ```
 curl https://raw.githubusercontent.com/joanbm/pacman-debloating-list/master/pacman-debloating-list --output pacman-debloating-list
 # If you want to verify the contents of the script for malicious code, here's your last chance...